Auction-Based Online Policy Adaptation for Evolving Objectives: Experimental Setup (Detailed)

 \textbf{Environment II: Atari Assault.} We consider the Atari game called Assault, where the agent controls a missile launcher to shoot oncoming alien ships while avoiding enemy missiles.
 The standard approach is to view this as a single-objective environment, where the agent's policy observes the entire image or the 128 byte raw RAM state observations to determine the optimal actions \citep{bellemare13arcade}.

 For our modular framework, we break the objective down to a multi-objective problem, where each alien ship is viewed as a separate objective, and each local policy attempts to destroy its assigned target while avoiding enemy missiles.
 Not only does this facilitate an improvement in the performance, as we will demonstrate, but also we obtain a transparent design, because which target is being chased is revealed at each point.
 This modular design is made possible by the object-centric variant of the Atari environment \citep{delfosse2023ocatari}, which exposes the states of each individual target and the missiles by decoding the RAM states.
 The full observation space of each local policy also include the current position of the missile launcher, the current health, and the number of remaining lives.
 The local policy gets a reward or a penalty upon destroying its target enemy ship or losing a life, respectively.
+For local policy $i$, the Assault reward is

+The destroy reward is credited to the policy assigned to the destroyed enemy, while life-loss, overheat, and fire-while-hot penalties discourage unsafe firing behavior.
+The bid and action-window terms account for the auction mechanism.
 Lastly, we use the game score as the metric for evaluation.
+The Assault environment parameters are listed in~\Cref{tab:assault-env-params}, and the corresponding multi-policy, single-policy PPO, and DWN training parameters are listed in~\Cref{tab:assault-mappo-hparams,tab:assault-ppo-hparams,tab:assault-dwn-hparams}.

+\textbf{Environment III: Atari Air-Raid.} Air-Raid uses the same modular Atari setup: each incoming enemy is treated as an objective and assigned to a local policy.
+Positive score changes are interpreted as enemy kills, and each kill yields a destroy reward proportional to the score increase.
+We also penalize near misses from enemy missiles: if an enemy missile enters a fixed box around the player without causing a life loss, the controlling policy receives a near-hit penalty.
+For local policy $i$, the Air-Raid reward is

+Destroy rewards are credited to the policy associated with the hit enemy when that policy owns the player missile that caused the score event, near-hit penalties are assigned to the policy currently controlling the player, and bid penalties are applied according to the auction rule.
+The single-policy PPO baseline uses the destroy and near-hit terms without bid penalties.
+Additional training and implementation details are reported in~\Cref{sec:reprod-details}.